Business challenge of a Fortune 500 company

 Our partner’s second team implements the backend, written in .NET and hosted on Microsoft Azure.
 The backend solution is a modular application responsible for telemetry aggregation and managing data transfers between the cloud server and fleet vehicles.
 It also features an API that exposes telemetry and processed data to the frontend.

-Our client’s fleet management solution for automotive is an innovative connectivity package that covers the transportation and logistics needs of its users.
+Our client’s vehicle fleet GPS tracking solution is an innovative connectivity package that covers the transportation and logistics needs of its users.
 It captures data from vehicles either through in-car embedded devices or data collection adapters.
 With all data interactions occurring through Microsoft’s .NET platform, data is synchronized and transmitted to the database for storage and to the frontend for visualization.

 Intellias teams are implementing mechanisms that allow fleet managers to: